 Ombré For Short Hair

-Choosing a Shade: Try keeping the root as natural as possible, which makes for complementary tones, and keeps the upkeep lower maintenance, which is the best side effect to ombre's, Viney says.
+Choosing a shade: Try keeping the root as natural as possible, which makes for complementary tones, and keeps the upkeep lower maintenance, which is the best side effect to ombré, Viney says.
 Plus, work with the underlying pigments, not against them.

-Goes Great With: A warmer makeup look like jewel tones or earthy naturals look amazing.
+Goes great with: A warmer makeup look, like jewel tones or earthy naturals.

 Sure, this haircut is verging on mid-length rather than short.
 However, this honey-blonde ombré is too good to miss.